Jaffa: 19th century

+1900–1914

 By the beginning of the 20th century, the population of Jaffa had swelled considerably.
 A group of Jews left Jaffa for the sand dunes to the north, where in 1909 they held a lottery to divide the lots acquired earlier.
-The settlement was known at first as Ahuzat Bayit (Hebrew: אחוזת בית), but an assembly of its residents changed its name to Tel Aviv on 21 May 1910.
-Other Jewish suburbs to Jaffa were founded at about the same time.
+The settlement was known at first as Ahuzat Bayit, but an assembly of its residents changed its name to Tel Aviv in 1910.
+Other Jewish suburbs to Jaffa had already been founded since 1887, with others following until the Great War.

 In 1904, rabbi Abraham Isaac Kook (1864–1935) moved to Ottoman Palestine and took up the position of Chief Rabbi of Jaffa.
-In 1917, the Tel Aviv and Jaffa deportation resulted in the Ottomans expelling the entire civilian population.
-While Muslim evacuees were allowed to return before long, the Jewish evacuees remained in camps (and some in Egypt) until after the British conquest.